ioccc-src/winner/faq.md

 Other entries like [2001/herrmann2](/thanks-for-fixes.md#2001herrmann2-readmemd) now work with 32-bit AND 64-bit systems.

+Please see the [bugs.md](/bugs.md) file for the problematic entry in question to see if the problem is known, and if a fix is wanted, consider trying to port the code to a 64-bit system and submitting a pull request with that change.
+Pull requests that fix such code while trying to minimize the impact of any changes and preserving the spirit of the orignal code are very welcome!

 ### <a name="faq3_3"></a>FAQ 3.3: Why do some IOCCC winners fail to compile under macOS?